Business Associate Agreement

 2.2.
 Safeguards:

-- Business Associate shall provide at least thirty (30) days' advance notice before engaging any new subcontractor that will have access to PHI, giving Covered Entity the opportunity to object.
-The current list of subcontractors processing PHI is available in the Data Processing Agreement at transcribe.health/legal/dpa.
+• Business Associate shall provide at least thirty (30) days' advance notice before engaging any new subcontractor that will have access to PHI, giving Covered Entity the opportunity to object.
+The current subcontractor list is in the Data Processing Agreement at transcribe.health/legal/dpa.

 2.3.
 Reporting:

-- Reports of Breaches shall be made without unreasonable delay and in no case later than forty-eight (48) hours after discovery of the Breach, with supplemental information provided as it becomes available.
-Business Associate shall provide regular status updates at intervals of no less than every twenty-four (24) hours until the incident is resolved.
+• Reports of Breaches of Unsecured PHI shall be made without unreasonable delay and in no case later than five (5) business days after Discovery of the Breach, with supplemental information provided as it becomes available.
+Business Associate shall provide regular status updates to Covered Entity at mutually agreed intervals until the incident is resolved.
+This internal reporting window is intended to allow Covered Entity to satisfy its own notification obligations, including the outer limit of without unreasonable delay and no later than sixty (60) days under 45 CFR 164.404–164.410.

 2.4.
 Access to PHI: